Memnon

 In Greek mythology, Memnon (/ˈmɛmnən/; Ancient Greek: Μέμνων, lit. 'resolute') was a king of Aethiopia and son of Tithonus and Eos.
 During the Trojan War, he brought an army to Troy's defense and killed Antilochus, Nestor's son, during a fierce battle.
 Nestor challenged Memnon to a fight, but Memnon refused, as there was little honor in killing such an aged man.
 Nestor then pleaded with Achilles to avenge his son's death.
 Despite warnings that soon after Memnon fell so too would Achilles, the two men fought.
 Memnon drew blood from Achilles, but Achilles drove his spear through Memnon's chest, sending the Aethiopian army running.
 The death of Memnon echoes that of Hector, another defender of Troy whom Achilles also killed out of revenge for a fallen comrade, Patroclus.

 After Memnon's death, Zeus was moved by Eos' tears and granted him immortality.
 Memnon's death is related at length in the lost epic Aethiopis, likely composed after The Iliad, circa the 7th century BC.
 Quintus of Smyrna records Memnon's death in Posthomerica.
 His death is also described in Philostratus' Imagines.

 Dictys Cretensis, author of a pseudo-chronicle of the Trojan War, writes that "Memnon, the son of Tithonus and Aurora, arrived with a large army of Indians and Aethiopians, a truly remarkable army which consisted of thousands and thousands of men with various kinds of arms, and surpassed the hopes and prayers even of Priam."

+Strabo records a tradition, attributed to Simonides' dithyramb Memnon (one of the Deliaca), that Memnon was buried near Paltus in Syria, on the banks of the river Badas.